Parent page: Altium On-Prem Enterprise Server

 - Performing project-related activities, such as design reviews or publishing to a PLM

 Each Workflow that is used to implement a particular design process is created as part of a Process Definition.
 It can therefore be referred to as that process's underlying Workflow, or simply a Process Workflow.
-Processes and their Workflows are created and managed by an Administrator of that server.
+Processes and their Workflows are created and managed by an Administrator of the Enterprise Server.
 The interface is comprised of four tabs:

 As an Administrator you can browse all currently active (or closed) processes from the one convenient location, seeing at-a-glance the state of each – where in the underlying workflow a process currently sits and who now has the next task in order to continue progress of that process.

-- Part Requests/Project Activities/Project Creations – use these tabs to view, create, and manage process workflows that are to be used when requesting a new managed part, performing design reviews or publishing to a PLM system, or creating new design projects, respectively.
+Part Requests/Project Activities/Project Creations – use these tabs to view, create, and manage process workflows that are to be used when requesting a new library part, performing design reviews or publishing to a PLM system, or creating new design projects, respectively.

-Create and manage process workflows for the three supported areas of the software – shown here are examples provided for the Part Requests area.
+Create and manage process workflows for the three supported areas of the software.
+Examples provided for the Part Requests area are shown here.

 A powerful Process Workflow Editor provides the flexibility for you to build processes with workflows that can be as simple, or as complex as needed, and in-line with your company's requirements.
 Build the workflow graphically and then define the required aspects of each element in that flow.
 For user tasks, a User Form Editor is used to fashion the required form that will be presented to the user, to take their input when they are given a task at the relevant point along the workflow.
 Once a process has been defined as required, click the button to have it added to the list of available processes for that particular area of the software.